-While the anonymous collector of the \textit{Schwurbelarchiv} explicitly states their intention for the usage of the dataset as a source for journalists and research on the website of the dataset\footnote{https://web.archive.org/web/20241126233137/ \\ https://schwurbelarchiv.wordpress.com/}, neither the website nor the Internet Archive collection contain a license.
+While the anonymous collector of the \textit{Schwurbelarchiv} explicitly states their intention for the usage of the dataset as a source for journalists and research on the website of the dataset\footnote{https://web.archive.org/web/20241126233137/}, neither the website nor the Internet Archive collection contain a license.
 This in principle precludes re-use and re-publication of the dataset.
-However, in private conversation with the authors of the present work, the anonymous collector confirms that they intended to publish their data under a CC0 license and explicitly allow for re-use and re-publication.
+However, in private conversation with the authors of the present work, the anonymous collector confirms that they intended to publish their data under a CC0 license and explicitly permit re-use and re-publication.